Is glycine the safest medicine? Glycine: application features and side effects

 Glycine overdose consequences in adults

-The agent is quickly excreted from the body and does not cause health disorders in adults.
-The most serious is a decrease in the general tone of the body and the intensity of mental activity.
+The drug is quickly eliminated from the body and does not cause health problems in adults.
+The most serious is a decrease in the overall tone of the body and the intensity of mental activity.
 Dizziness is extremely rare.

 Glycine overdose consequences in children

-If a child accidentally takes too many pills and receives first aid, then possible consequences- lethargy and drowsiness.
-There is no information about the long-term dangerous consequences for the organism of children.
+If a child accidentally takes too many tablets and first aid is given, possible consequences– lethargy and drowsiness.
+There is no information about long-term dangerous consequences for the body of children.

 Video

-Watch this video for details on side effects when taking glycine and other nootropic drugs.
+Watch this video - it goes into detail about side effects when taking glycine and other nootropic drugs.